Cayenne Pepper – unbelievable!

 Ingrown Hairs: Add 1 – 2 drops of oil directly to area.
 Repeat every 2 hours or until signs of infection disappear.

 Insect Repellant: Add 15 drops to a quart of water and use as an effective insect repellent.
+You can also use basil oil.

 Jock Itch: Apply 10 – 15 drops of oil to 2 tbsp of carrier oil.
 Apply 2 times daily.
 Dust with corn starch, to reduce chapping.